FIONA HOFFER

 PERFORMANCE AND VIDEO

-Included in this section are still images from performances.
+Included in this section are still images from performances and videos.
 Please see the Vimeo link below to view video documentation of select performances.

 2022 A short film composed of scans of copies of the artist's ID, copied over and over until they naturally become unrecognizable.